Densities on Dedekind domains, completions and Haar measure: Notations and some prerequisites

 holds for every $x\in I$ and every $\gotp$, proving the inclusion $I\subseteq a_I\da$.

 Moreover $a_I$ is an accumulation point of the set $\{a_{S,I}\}$ (where $S$ varies among all finite subsets of non-zero primes).
 Indeed, let $U$ be any open neighbourhood of $a_I$.
 Without loss of generality, we can assume $U=\prod_\gotp U_\gotp$, where each $U_\gotp$ is open in $\dap$ and $U_\gotp=\dap$ for every $\gotp$ outside of a finite set $T$; but then $a_{S,I}\in U$ if $T\subseteq S$.
 If $I$ is closed this yields $a_I\in I$ and hence $a_I\da\subseteq I$.
-In the general case, one gets the equality $\hat I=a_I\da$. \end{prf}
+In the general case, one gets the equality $\widehat I=a_I\da$. \end{prf}

-\begin{rmk} It might be worth to observe that the key idea behind the proof of Lemma \ref{l:clpr} is the equality $1=\lim_Se_S$ (where the limit is taken with respect to the cofinite filter). \end{rmk}
+\begin{rmk} It might be worth observing that the key idea behind the proof of Lemma \ref{l:clpr} is the equality $1=\lim_Se_S$ (where the limit is taken with respect to the cofinite filter). \end{rmk}

 \begin{eg} We provide an example of non-closed ideal of $\da$ (suggested by \cite[Theorem 1]{pst2}).
 Recall the isomorphism of topological rings \eqref{e:crt} and consider the set

 It is immediate to check that $I$ is an ideal.
 By definition of the product topology, any open subset of $\da$ must contain a product $U=\prod_\gotp U_\gotp$, where every $U_\gotp$ is open in $\dap$ and $U_\gotp=\dap$ for almost all $\gotp$.
 Hence $U\cap I\neq\emptyset$, proving that $I$ is dense.
 Thus this ideal can be closed only if $I=\da$ and clearly this is not the case if $\calp(D)$ is infinite.
 On the other hand, if $D$ has only finitely many prime ideals, then one can take $S=\calp(D)$ in the proof of Lemma \ref{l:clpr} to show that every ideal of $\da$ is principal (and hence closed). \end{eg}